 The Social Assistance Services subdivision is expected to be highly disrupted by COVID-19.
 Operators in the Child Care Services industry may be forced to shut down their facilities for a period if the virus continues to spread.
 However, demand for these facilities may surge instead if schools are closed in response to COVID-19 without a corresponding response from businesses.
 On 25 March 2020, the Central Government (Te Kawanatanga o Aotearoa) moved to Alert Level 4, which led to all child care facilities temporarily closing and engaging in distance learning only.
 These facilities have been allowed to reopen since the Central Government moved to Alert Level 3 from 28 April.
 Demand for child care services has declined as many parents have kept their children at home and used online learning platforms over the lockdown period.
-However, on 8 June 2020, the Central Government shifted to Alert Level 1, removing the remaining restrictions on this subdivision and supporting a recovery in demand.
+On 8 June, the Central Government shifted to Alert Level 1, removing the remaining restrictions on this subdivision and supporting a recovery in demand.
+However, on 12 August, the Auckland region moved back to Alert Level 3 and the rest of New Zealand was placed on Alert Level 2 restrictions for two weeks, as new COVID-19 cases appeared.
+Although child care establishments remained open over this two-week period, many parents kept their children at home, constraining demand.
+Auckland shifted to Alert Level 2.5 on 30 August, which requires operators to display at least one NZ COVID Tracer QR code poster, and staff and parents to wear a mask.
+Lowering restrictions will support the gradual recovery in demand for social assistance services in Auckland.
 On 14 May, the Central Government announced an additional \$50 billion in funding through its budget, with \$3.3 billion expected to be directed towards health and education.
 This factor will help support child care businesses that were severely affected by the lockdown.